thestrid3r/HelloWorld/README.md

 # README #

-* A python web server running in docker using redis to count the view
+* A Flask web server running in docker using redis to count the view

 * To build and run the server use:
 ```